-You can download the August 2017 From the Field here.
+You can download the November 2017 From the Field e-newsletter here.

-Download the July 2017 issue of From the Field by clicking here.
+You can download the October 2017 From the Field e-newsletter here.

 As a very concerned Iran RPCV, I am forwarding to you the most recent summary by The Iran Project about the Consequences of President Trump decertifying the Iran Nuclear Deal.
 With reports about the President’s tendency to speak out about the agreement – commonly referred to as the JCPOA – as being a “bad deal” and categorizing Iran as indistinguishable from North Korea, I can think of no other issue in the 38 years since the 1979 Islamic Revolution that we as Iran RPCVs should speak out about.
 If there was ever a time for us to write, call, and set up meetings with our Senators and Congressional Representatives, it is now and on this issue.
 The alternative to monitoring Iran’s compliance and opening constructive dialogue and more diplomacy is a downward spiral of sanctions and more weapons sold to Saudi Arabia by American arms corporations ” to counter Iran’s growing influence”.